ZiyuWang1121/Collaborative-Workspace-System/README.md

 ## Assessment
 -  Group Project Presentation (10%)
 -  Program Coding (25%)
--  Group project report (25%): no more than 4800 words (i.e. 1200 words per student).
+-  Group project report (25%): no more than 4800 words.

-## Testing Instruction
-Please refer to the following steps to use this system:
-1. Download all the files and make sure that the directories are in original order.
-2. Open your terminal and go to the correct directory.
-3. Use the command `streamlit run main.py` to activate the system.
-4. You can then input your own information or use the "Generate sample data" in the sidebar for demostration.